kyma-project/test-infra/cmd/gardener-rotate/README.md

   - k8sServiceAccount: "sa-neighbor-robot" # Kubernetes service account name to rotate
     k8sNamespace: "garden-neighbors" # Kubernetes service account namespace
     k8sDuration: 5184000 # vailidity of the new token in seconds
-    gcpSecretManagerSecretName: "trusted_default_gardener-neighbors-kubeconfig" # name of the GCP secret where the kubeconfig is stored
+    gcpSecretManagerSecretName: "trusted_default_gardener-neighbors-kubeconfig" # name of the Google Cloud secret where the kubeconfig is stored
-    gcpProjectName: "sap-kyma-prow" # name of the GCP project with Secret Manager
+    gcpProjectName: "sap-kyma-prow" # name of the Google Cloud project with Secret Manager
-    gcpKeepOld: false # should old versions of the GCP secret be disabled, false by default
+    gcpKeepOld: false # should old versions of the Google Cloud secret be disabled, false by default
 ```